-This draft document has been issued in good faith in order to aid progression of this important issue.
-It is up to each pine plantation owner to meet plantation protection and management fire requirements, develop opportunities and strategies to best protect pine plantations from bushfires inside and outside plantations and to best protect personnel involved in fighting bushfires within and adjacent to the pine plantations.
+It is up to each pine and hardwood plantation owner to meet State/ Federal/ Local government plantation protection and management fire requirements.
+It is up to each owner to consider potential opportunities and strategies to best protect plantations from bushfires inside and outside plantations and to best protect personnel involved in fighting bushfires within and adjacent to the plantations.
+Opportunities and strategies adopted would likely vary with each owner, taking into account a broad range of issues, fire risks, fire seasons and differing opportunities.
 The document focusses on potential opportunities and strategies, but doesn't get into detail in regards to area or width specifics such as firebreaks to any great degree, some of this is covered in some of the guideline documents listed in this document.

-Limitations would be included in the final documents, as agreed with the forest owners/ parties involved.
+In addition, any limitations would be outlined in the final plantation owners bushfire protection documents, as agreed with the forest owners/ parties involved.